Hussman School of Journalism and Media (GRAD)

 The doctorate in media and communication prepares students to excel in college teaching and research positions or research careers in communication industries.
 Advancing the body of knowledge through theory building and testing, faculty work closely with each student to develop a program of study that is both interdisciplinary and tailored to meet the specific needs and interests of the student.
 The goal of the program is to produce outstanding scholars, effective educators, and highly skilled researchers.

-The program is small and selective; no more than seven to 10 students enter the program each year.
+The program is small and selective; no more than five to nine students enter the program each year.
 Admissions decisions are based not only on standard criteria but also on a determination of whether the applicant's interests and goals fit with those of the program and faculty.
 For that reason, the statement of purpose that must accompany an application is extremely important, and applicants are encouraged to be as specific as possible in outlining their research interests and career goals.

 Requirements